Euro edges lower on economic pessimism, Aussie hit by rate outlook

 Prime Minister Boris Johnson's Europe adviser David Frost said on Monday Britain would not be threatened into following EU rules to win a free trade agreement with the bloc.

-Frost's comments contrast with those of European Commission President Ursula von der Leyen, who has called on Britain to guarantee fair competition based on ambitious environmental and labor standards.
+Frost's comments contrast with those of European Commission President Ursula von der Leyen, who has called on Britain to guarantee fair competition based on ambitious environmental and labour standards.

 Britain left the EU last month and the two sides will now start negotiating a new relationship from trade to security.